-In materials science, resilience is the ability and the capacity of a material to absorb energy when it is deformed elastically and then, upon unloading, to recover this amount of energy.
-The maximum energy that can be absorbed up to the elastic limit, without creating a permanent deformation is known as proof resilience.
-In the stress-strain curve, it is given by the area under the portion of a stress-strain curve (up to yield point).
+In materials science, resilience is a material’s ability and capacity to absorb energy when it is deformed elastically and then recover this amount of energy upon unloading.
+Proof resilience is known as the maximum energy that can be absorbed up to the elastic limit without creating a permanent deformation.
+The stress-strain curve is given by the area under the portion of a stress-strain curve (up to the yield point).

-Under assumption of linear elasticity or up to proportional limit, resilience can be calculated by integrating the stress-strain curve from zero to the proportional limit.
+Under the assumption of linear elasticity or up to a proportional limit, resilience can be calculated by integrating the stress-strain curve from zero to the proportional limit.

-The associated property is the modulus of resilience, Ur, which is defined as the maximum energy that can be absorbed per unit volume without creating a permanent distortion.
-It is the strain energy per unit volume required to stress a material from an unloaded state up to the point of yielding.
-This analysis is not valid for non-linear elastic materials like rubber, for which the approach of area under the curve till elastic limit must be used.
+The associated property is the modulus of resilience, Ur, defined as the maximum energy that can be absorbed per unit volume without creating a permanent distortion.
+It is the strain energy per unit volume required to stress a material from an unloaded state up to yielding.
+This analysis is not valid for non-linear elastic materials like rubber, for which the approach of the area under the curve till the elastic limit must be used.

-Thus, resilient materials are those having high yield strengths and low moduli of elasticity such alloys are used in spring applications.
-The energy expended in deforming the spring is stored in it and can be recovered when the spring returns to its original shape.
+Thus, resilient materials have high yield strengths and low moduli of elasticity.
+Such alloys are used in spring applications.
+The energy expended in deforming the spring is stored and can be recovered when it returns to its original shape.